 Project Objectives

-Our project creates a climatology map of Maricopa County, Arizona for detection of extreme heat anomalies on various scales (i.e. daily, monthly, seasonal) and the understanding of consistency between such events (where, how, and why variations occur).
-In conjunction, we will determine the current use and frequent users of relief resources for establishing how this correlates with current socioeconomic vulnerability assumptions in literature.
-From this, we will analyze the variability within anomalies and survey results as a means of determining where, when, and how relief efforts should intervene
+Our project created a climatology map of Maricopa County, Arizona for detection of extreme heat anomalies on various scales (i.e. daily, monthly, seasonal) and the understanding of consistency between such events (where, how, and why variations occur).
+In conjunction, we determined the current use and frequent users of relief resources for establishing how this correlates with current socioeconomic vulnerability assumptions in literature.
+From this, we analyzed the variability within anomalies and survey results as a means of determining where, when, and how relief efforts should intervene.

 Current Issue - Urbanization & Heat-Related Risks